google/google-api-ruby-client-samples/adsense/README.md

  - Click on "API Access" in the left column
  - Click the button labeled "Create an OAuth2 client ID"
  - Give your application a name and click "Next"
- - Select "Web Application" as the "Application type"
+ - Select "Installed Application" as the "Application type"
- - Under "Your Site or Hostname" select "http://" as the protocol and enter "localhost" for the domain name
+ - Under "Installed application type" select "Other"
  - Click "Create client ID"
  - Click "Download JSON" and save the file as `client_secrets.json` in your home directory